elm-land/elm-land/docs/guide/user-auth.md

 You may have noticed that our layout's `view` function is a bit more complicated than our page's `view` function.

-### Understanding the role of "mainMsg"
+### Understanding the role of "contentMsg"

-There's this new `View mainMsg` type that's being returned, instead of the normal `View Msg` you may have expected to see.
+There's this new `View contentMsg` type that's being returned, instead of the normal `View Msg` you may have expected to see.
 One of the constraints of Elm is that __lists cannot return items of different types__.

-If we want our HTML to send layout messages _and_ page messages, we're going to need to convert them into __one common type__: `mainMsg`.
-For this reason, we'll need to use `Html.map fromMsg` anywhere we want to use `Html Msg` within a layout file.
+If we want our HTML to send layout messages _and_ page messages, we're going to need to convert them into __one common type__: `contentMsg`.
+For this reason, we'll need to use `Html.map toContentMsg` anywhere we want to use `Html Msg` within a layout file.

-Here's an example of how we can upgrade `viewSidebar` to return `Html Msg`, and then convert the output to the common `Html mainMsg` type:
+Here's an example of how we can upgrade `viewSidebar` to return `Html Msg`, and then convert the output to the common `Html contentMsg` type:

 ```elm {22,32}
 module Layouts.Sidebar exposing (Settings, Model, Msg, layout)